axelvaldez/radical-companies/_posts/2024/2024-03-12-Everybody is Good.markdown

 </div>

 <h1></h1>
  <p>I assume that from a very early age, everyboby wants to contribute.
 That is a radical assumption.
-For reassjurance, I looked at Jean Piaget&rsquo;s &ldquo;<im>The Origins of Intellignce in Children</im>&rdquo;.
-It is a pretty old book (1956)</p>
+For reassjurance, I looked at Jean Piaget&rsquo;s &ldquo;<em>The Origins of Intellignce in Children.</em>&rdquo; It is a pretty old book (1956)</p>
  <p>Piaget lays out the book in Stages and in its Sixth Stage, <span>The Invention of New Means Through Mental Combinations,</span> that is when intelligence appears.
 This happens at about the age of 2 and five.
-It is still childish reinvention./p>
+It is still childish reinvention.</p>
- <p>But ]pay attention because it is at this stage that the child needs to also learn how to communicate to their coomunity.
+ <p>But pay attention because it is at this stage that the child needs to also learn how to communicate to their coomunity.
 Some parents do this brilliantly and most do it badly or not at all.<span id="em01" style="font-size:smaller; text-align: justify; font-family:helvetica, sans-serif; font-style:italic; margin-bottom:3px; "><a href="">1</a></span></p>

  <h1></h1>
  <p>People who learn this learn, learn to communicate via stories.
 And stories are at the core of communities.
 And, my guess, is that they are at the core of our humanity.</p>